atapas/notifyme/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->
-`react-notification-timeline` is a [react](https://reactjs.org/) based component helps in managing the notification in time-based manner.
-It is capable of keep tracking of the incoming notifications, manage read vs unread nitifications and many more customizations.
+`react-notification-timeline` is a [reactjs](https://reactjs.org/) based component helps in managing the notifications in time-based manner.
+It is capable of keep tracking of the incoming notifications, manage read vs unread messages and allows many more customizations.

 # 🔥 Why do you need this?
 - 👉 Is your project is based on react js and you are looking for a time-based notification system?
-- 👉 Do you want to keep track of the notifications in timed manner and manage them with reading as you go?
+- 👉 Do you want to keep track of the notifications in timed manner and manage them ?
 - 👉 Do you want to structure the notifications in a cleaner way?
 - 👉 Do you want to manage multi-line notifications?
 - 👉 Do you limit the number of notifications you may want to see?